 Merit Scholarships & Awards

-Manhattan College awards academic merit-based aid to students who meet the academic criteria at the time of acceptance into the College.
-All academic scholarships (non-need based) require a minimum enrollment of 12 credits, residency status requested at the time of the admissions application, and a cumulative GPA requirement of 3.0 while in attendance at Manhattan College for full renewal.
+Manhattan University awards academic merit-based aid to students who meet the academic criteria at the time of acceptance into the University.
+All academic scholarships (non-need based) require a minimum enrollment of 12 credits, residency status requested at the time of the admissions application, and a cumulative GPA requirement of 3.0 while in attendance at Manhattan University for full renewal.
 These awards are given for a maximum of four years (eight semesters).
 Over credits, most study abroad courses, intersession, and/or summer courses are not included with these scholarships and/or awards:

 Trustee Scholarship

-The Trustee Scholarship is awarded to highly qualified students in the top 5% of the Manhattan College applicant pool
+The Trustee Scholarship is awarded to highly qualified students in the top 5% of the Manhattan University applicant pool

 Presidential Scholarship

-Presidential Scholarships are awarded to highly qualified students in the top 15% of the Manhattan College applicant pool.
+Presidential Scholarships are awarded to highly qualified students in the top 15% of the Manhattan University applicant pool.
 As a Presidential Scholar, you are invited to join Honors Enrichment Program.

 Dean's Award